Blankred0/Camera-tracker/README.md

    $ python3 bot.py

    $ serveo

+   (For a subdomain of your choice you need to run ssh-keygen)

 5. Copy the generated link and share it with the intended user.
 To prevent the website from sleeping in the next 5 minutes, run the following command in a separate window: